The question arises what we actually do in our office.

 We don’t do Naturopathy.

-Upper cervical chiropractic works with the insides of the system, deep, deep inside.
+Rockford upper cervical chiropractic works with the insides of the system, deep, deep inside.
 Before the nerves get out to the joints of the spine, they move from the brain into the spinal canal.
 Right at that point is the most sensitive place in the spine.
 The top of the neck is the most likely to be damaged or misaligned in a whiplash injury, a biking injury, a sledding accident, a soccer trauma, a fall down the steps, a bump on the head while painting the house……the list is endless.

 But when it gets misaligned, the entire spine goes out of balance, the spinal cord becomes distorted and ischemic, and your health begins to decline.
 Eventually the segments of the spine become individually misaligned and the ligaments and connective tissue squeezes the nerves.
 Pain ensues.